Stronger Capita and easyJet lift Britain's FTSE 100

 easyJet and support services group Capita.

-The FTSE 100 has lost nearly 2 percent this year and is some
+The FTSE 100 has lost about 1 percent this year and is some

 14 percent below a record high reached in April 2015, with